Dog Friendly Holiday Cottages in Wiltshire

 Wiltshire's rolling hills are steeped in history and with plenty of dog friendly spaces, you'll find lots of stunning dog friendly cottages to choose from for your Wiltshire escape.
 Between a visit to Stone Henge, a trip to see the awe-inspiring Salisbury cathedral or a hike up to visit the chalk horse, you and your four legged friend will have pawsome break to this beautiful part of the country.

-- Malmesbury, EnglandA beautiful cottage resting on the edge of the historic town of Malmesbury, Wiltshire.
+- Malmesbury, EnglandThis excellent terraced house resides in Malmesbury, Wilteshire.
+WiFi.
+Open-plan.
+Pet-friendly.
 Enclosed garden.
-Ground-floor living.
-Annexe.
 Off-road parking.
-Cirencester 10.9 miles; Bath 24 miles.£207From price per night based on 7 night stay
+Family-friendly.
+Chippenham 10.4 miles; Cirencester 14.8 miles; Bath 24 miles£88From price per night based on 7 night stay

-The properties can be booked together to accommodate up to 16 guests.£201From price per night based on 7 night stay
+These properties can be booked together to accommodate up to 14 guests.£81From price per night based on 7 night stay